-These sickle cells are mopped up by the spleen, a large organ under your ribs on the left, and destroyed.
-Usually, your red cells last between 90-120 days before being destroyed by the spleen.
-But sickled cells last only 10-20 days.
+These sickle cells are mopped up and destroyed by the spleen, a large organ under the ribs on the left.
+Usually, red cells last between 90 to 120 days before being destroyed by the spleen.
+But sickled cells last only 10 to 20 days.

 Both men and women can have sickle cell anaemia.
 For a child to inherit the condition, both parents must pass on the faulty gene.
 The parents may not have sickle cell anaemia themselves, or even know that they carry the gene.

 Sickle cell anaemia causes illness which usually has a fairly big impact on people’s lives.